-For years I had wanted to start a blog.
+For years, I had wanted to start a blog.
 More specifically, a blog in the personal finance field.
-I was frustrated seeing so many coworkers and friends going into debt at a young age, spending money they didn’t have to impress people they didn’t even know.
+I was frustrated seeing so many coworkers and friends going into debt at a young age, spending money they didn’t have to impress people they didn’t know.

-When starting this blog in late 2017, FIRE (Financial Independence, Retire Early) was never the goal.
+- When starting this blog in late 2017, FIRE (Financial Independence, Retire Early) was never the goal.
 The plan was to document our journey (or pilgrimage) to financial independence and hopefully help others.
-We had already made great progress by 2017 and were in the final stages of paying off the mortgage.
+We had already made great progress by 2017 and were finally paying off the mortgage.
 The blog ended up holding us accountable during the final stretch.

 When Can I Retire from Corporate Life?

 I like working.
-In fact, I will probably be one of those people that work in some capacity until the day I die.
-Working gives me purpose and meaning, and thankfully I have worked for an organization for 13 years that has provided this to me.
+I will probably be one of those people who work in some capacity until the day I die.
+Working gives me purpose and meaning, and thankfully, I have worked for an organization for 13 years that has provided this to me.

 At the same time, even within a great organization, I had a terrible year that almost led me to quit and find other employment.
-Thankfully, I stuck it out and was able to transfer out of that area, but I was pretty miserable for a while.
+Thankfully, I stuck it out and could transfer out of that area, but I was pretty miserable for a while.
 I wouldn’t say I liked going to work, carried stress home with me, and had trouble sleeping at night.

-It was a reminder that even at a great organization, things could change on a dime with factors completely outside of my control.
-So, this pursuit of financial independence was never about retiring early; it was about having options.
-Options to quit a bad job or a bad boss without losing the home my family lives in.
-Options to maybe someday take a lower-paying job that may also come with lowered stress levels.
+It reminded me that even at a great organization, things could change on a dime with factors entirely outside of my control.
+So, pursuing financial independence was never about retiring early; it was about having options.
+Options to quit a bad job or a lousy boss without losing the home my family lives in.
+Options to take a lower-paying job may also come with lowered stress levels.
 And most importantly, options to ensure that I have the flexibility to spend plenty of time with my family no matter my work situation.

-Even though my official retirement date will most likely be on my death bed, it seems like a good time to consider a retirement date from corporate life.
+Even though my official retirement date will likely be on my deathbed, it seems like a good time to consider a retirement date from corporate life.

 The thing is, I don’t want to have the pressure of doing any of these things while having to worry about making a living from them.
-If I get paid, great, but with a family, I have a responsibility to take care of myself and them.
+If I get paid, great, but with a family, I am responsible for taking care of myself and them.
 So I will not put myself first above what is best for them.
 What is best for them and me is to continue doing what I’m doing for the foreseeable future.

 Is Retiring at Age 55 Early Retirement?